Cover photo: Greg Hull shooting at Tour de France 2015

 Our stage 3 hotel was in Namur, about 40 km away.
-Planning and scheduling hotels for the entire Tour took a little over three days of work and has to been done after host cities are announced but before the actual race route is published, which takes a bit of guess-work and a lot of searching.
+Planning and scheduling hotels for the entire Tour took a little over three days of work and has to be done after host cities are announced but before the actual race route is published, which takes a bit of guesswork and a lot of searching.

 We arrive and the guys we gave a ride up the hill were sitting in our hotel lobby.
 Quelle coïncidence!